altocodenl/tagaway/readme.md

       - Delete current list (change logic so that you know auth is ok but no list).
       - Select folders to import in a persistent manner.

-      - document interval responder.
-      - report error in responder and delete list directly.
-      - when listing, if click on drive button, say "in progress, please wait".
       - store selection of folders
       - document import views